Laky2k8/DancingLetterGIFgen/README.md

 - `?` → `dancing_question.gif`
 - `!` → `dancing_exclamation.gif`

+You also need to add the CSS+Webfont version of Font Awesome in static since I'm not sure if I'd be allowed to redistribute that.
+The project is using 6.7.2 but I'm pretty sure it'd work with FontAwesome 7 aswell.

 # Acknowledgements
 Dancing letter gifs made by GIFs made by [ARG!
 Cartoon Animation](https://www.artiestick.com/), free to use on non-commercial pages that link to their website.